 A Luxury Price Boom

-On July 1, 2021, Chanel shook the fashion industry, announcing that the prices for some of its most iconic handbags would be raised once again.
-This price increase would boost the price of Chanel bag models, like the Classic Maxi Flap, by up to 15 percent.
-This decision marked the third round of price adjustments instated by Chanel since the pandemic began.
-The striking increase that went into effect on November 3rd would mark the fourth.
-Yet, the gradual price increase of Chanel bags is not a stand-alone phenomenon.
 Luxury prices have been skyrocketing for decades, at over twice the rate of inflation.
 In a typical year, luxury brands like Chanel are expected to raise prices at least once or twice, largely in accordance with factors like material and labor costs.
 Moreover, price harmonization across global markets is an increasingly relevant part of the puzzle.
 In order to strategically increase tourist spending, luxury price tags have infamously been much higher in key Asian markets like China and Japan.
 Emerging from the worst of COVID-19, with customers eager to shop and top luxury players motivated to make up for lost revenues during lockdown, the Chanel price adjustments at hand are just one facet of a much greater trend in the world of luxury fashion.

-The Future of Chanel Handbags
+The Future of Chanel Bags

 Chanel handbags are highly sought-after, iconic statement pieces, and demand is always higher than supply.
 Thus, Chanel continues to boost the prices of their most coveted offerings, and consumers will continue to pay.
 Since the start of the global pandemic, Chanel has boosted bag prices four times.
 The first spike came in May 2020, when the luxury fashion house increased the price of certain bags – including the 11.12, 2.55, Boy, Gabrielle and Chanel 19 – from 5 to 17 percent.
 Just five months later, in October 2020, Chanel boosted handbag price tags an additional 5 percent.
 By July 1, the price of styles like the Chanel 19 would be up an additional 10 percent, and the Flap bags another 15 percent.
 And now, as of November 3, the Classic Flaps and 2.55’s are quoted at 12-15 percent more than they were just three months ago.
 In the words of the Chanel brand itself, “the price of a Chanel bag reflects not only a sense of exclusivity, but also our values.
 Buying a Chanel bag brings with it renowned expertise and French design, an unfailing commitment to preserve skills and craftsmanship, leading-edge innovative manufacture, and guaranteed provenance of the raw materials (leather, jewelry ornamentations, etc.).”
-Evidently, the price hike of select Chanel purses adds to the allure of the brand, as more expensive directly correlates to more exclusive.
+Evidently, the price hike of select Chanel bags adds to the allure of the brand, as more expensive directly correlates to more exclusive.

-Impact on the Resale Market
+Impact on the Chanel Bag Resale Market